Sparks Street: Landmarks

 Sparks contains some of Ottawa's most important structures.
 Just past the eastern end of Sparks at Elgin Street is the National War Memorial and across Elgin from Sparks is the National Arts Centre.

-The eastern section of the street sees a number of the oldest buildings, including Ottawa's post office from 1939; the Ottawa Electric Building, built in 1926 by the founders of the Ottawa Electric Railway, Ottawa's streetcar system, Ottawa's first high-rise: the Bible House/old James Hope building at 61 Sparks, built in 1910; and branches of a number of Canada's banks from the same era.
+The eastern section of the street has a number of the city's older buildings, including Ottawa's post office from 1939; the Ottawa Electric Building, built in 1926 by the founders of the Ottawa Electric Railway, Ottawa's streetcar system; Ottawa's first high-rise: the Bible House/old James Hope building at 61 Sparks, built in 1910; and branches of a number of Canada's banks from the same era.

-A pair of notable newer buildings are also on this section of the mall, including the CBC Ottawa Broadcast Centre and the Thomas D'Arcy McGee Building, which is located at the corner of Metcalfe and Sparks.
+A pair of notable newer buildings are also on this section of the mall, including the CBC Ottawa Broadcast Centre and the Thomas D'Arcy McGee Building, which is located at the corner of Metcalfe and Sparks Streets.

 West of Bank Street, outside of the mall itself, the street is overshadowed by the C.D.
-Howe Building, the home of Industry Canada on the south and the headquarters of the Bank of Canada to the north.
-West of the bank is the Ottawa Marriott Hotel and Place de Ville's Podium Building and Tower C, the tallest building in Ottawa and home of Transport Canada.
-On the north side, home of the Department of Justice in the St. Andrew's Towers and the East Memorial Building with other government departments in the West Memorial Building.
-West of these buildings the street becomes far less notable as being home to several hotels and smaller buildings.
-The final block of the rather short street has the Garden of the Provinces and Territories to the north and Christ Church Cathedral, Ottawa's main Anglican church, to the south.
+Howe Building, the home of Industry Canada to the south, and the headquarters of the Bank of Canada to the north.
+West of the bank is the Ottawa Marriott Hotel and Place de Ville's Podium Building and Tower C, once the tallest building in Ottawa and home of Transport Canada.
+On the north side is home of the Department of Justice in St. Andrew's Towers and the East Memorial Building, with other government departments in the West Memorial Building.
+West of these buildings the street becomes far less notable, being home to several hotels and smaller buildings.
+The final block of this rather short street has the Garden of the Provinces and Territories to the north and Christ Church Cathedral, Ottawa's main Anglican church, to the south.

-One of the best known addresses in all of Canada for many years was "56 Sparks Street, Ottawa" as it was the tag line used in a large number of radio and television commercials and commentaries made by Lotta Hitschmanova, the founder of the humanitarian charity USC Canada which moved to an office at 56 Sparks Street soon after it was created in 1945.
+One of the best known addresses in all of Canada for many years was "56 Sparks Street, Ottawa" as it was the tag line used in a large number of radio and television commercials and commentaries made by Lotta Hitschmanova, founder of the humanitarian charity USC Canada, which moved to an office at 56 Sparks Street soon after it was created in 1945.